Accessibility of Public Transit Services

 • Ramp: An angled platform that deploys from the floor of the bus to assist passengers in boarding.

 • Kneeler: For persons who have difficulty stepping up, buses will “kneel” for you.
-This feature lowers the front step of the bus and makes it easier to board the bus.
+This feature lowers the front step of the bus and makes it easier to board.

 • Securement Area: An area inside the bus designated for riders using mobility devices.
 Straps and clamps ensure a safe ride.
-There are two securement areas on each of our buses.
-If you need to use the lift, ramp, or “kneeler” to help you board, just ask the operator.
+There are two securement areas on each bus.
+Please ask the Operator for assistance if you need to use the lift, ramp, or kneeler to help you board.

 • Route identification devices: Assist the visually and hearing impaired.

-• Please arrive at the Bus stop at least 5 minutes early.
-Be sure that you are near the Bus stop so the operator can see you.
+• Please arrive at the bus stop at least 5 minutes early.
+If possible, please be near the bus stop sign so the Operator can see you.

-• If you require use of the lift or ramp; please stay at least 6 feet away from the Bus so that the lift or ramp can be lowered into place safely.
+• If you require use of the lift or ramp; please stay at least 6 feet away from the bus so that the lift or ramp can safely be deployed.

-• If you use the lift to board the Bus in your wheelchair, you may face forward or backward.
-In some cases it is easier to board by backing your device onto the lift because after you are safely on board the Bus, you will not have to turn around to enter the securement area.
+• If you use the lift to board the bus in your wheelchair, you may face forward or backward.
+In some cases, it may be easier to board by backing your device onto the lift to enter the securement area.

 • If you use a mechanized mobility (wheelchair, scooter) device, please turn off the device and lock the wheels while you are on the lift.
 When you are safely secured, please keep the mobility device turned off.

-• With Low Floor Buses, boarding is faster and more convenient using the ramp, you will board directly onto the bus.
+• With Low Floor buses, boarding is faster and more convenient using the ramp, which will allow you to board directly onto the bus.

 A wheelchair is defined in the Americans with Disabilities Act (ADA) as a mobility aid belonging to any class of three-or more-wheeled devices, usable indoors, designed or modified for and used by individuals with mobility impairments, whether operated manually or powered.
+MTA vehicles can accommodate at a minimum, all occupied wheelchairs weighing up to 600 pounds and measuring 30 inches wide and 48 inches long.
 Under the ADA, public transportation providers are not mandated to accommodate mobility devices falling outside of these specifications.

-Automatic Voice Annunciators: Automatic voice annunciators and interior destination signs along with Braille station guides has improved mobility for the visually impaired community.
+Automatic Voice Annunciators: Automatic voice annunciators and interior destination signs along with Braille station guides have improved mobility for the visually impaired community.

 Ticket Vending Machine: Ticket Vending Machines have audio instructions.
 Braille and raised letter instructions are on each machine.